VIDILabs/open-volume-renderer/README.md

     from https://github.com/ospray/ospray/releases and TBB from https://github.com/oneapi-src/oneTBB/releases.
   - if you are building this code in other configuration, you need to compile and install OSPRay manually.
     You also do not need to download TBB separately because OSPRay's superbuild will provide a version of TBB.
-- LibTorch
-  - you will also need libtorch for machine learning support

 Detailed steps below: